 The idea behind this is that hawks and owls do not hang out in the same territory.
 While one hunts at night and the other by day they simply don’t get along.
-So having an owl decoy will any species of hawk think twice.
+So having an owl decoy will cause a hawk to think twice.

 Add a Rooster to Your Flock

 The rooster naturally watches out for the flock.
 That is their job.
-They seem to be far better at sporting flying things than the hens do.
-If they spot something they will make a special warning noise to tell the hens.
+They seem to be far better at spotting flying things than the hens do.
+If they spot something they will make a special warning noise to tell the rest of the flock.

 They do make great guard animals against a bird of prey but make sure you are careful about the rooster you bring into your flock so you don’t have one that makes you afraid to go into your own back hard.